an-dr/rEmotion/remotion_control/README.md

 The library provides an API to control the rEmotion module.
 Check the example  [example/src/app.cpp](example/src/app.cpp).

+The library provides two classes:

+- `remotion::ReReader` - the class to read camera data.
+- `remotion::ReController` - the main class to control the rEmotion module.

 To read the supported formats of your webcam use the following command:

 ```bash